 Start with some really easy icebreakers that don’t require too much thinking to get your audience's brains in gear (add a little humour for extra effect).

 These icebreakers work great no matter who the audience is.
 When speaking in front of a group many will try to open with a joke of some sort but stress about what exactly they should say and if anyone will actually laugh.
 These icebreakers remove that dilemma as they have been designed to add some brevity without the need to come up with the guts of a stand up routine.

 If you’re presenting in front of a large audience at a conference, make sure your ice breakers are relevant to the event.
-Aim for simple closed-end questions, rather than open-ended questions that will generate a lot of different answers that may be too difficult to moderate.
-Also, don’t be scared to throw in some elements of fun, this will help your audience to engage with you.
+Simple closed-end questions, rather than open-ended ones, will generate plenty of responses with less need for moderation.
+Also, don’t be scared to throw in some elements of fun, this will help your audience engage with one another as well as with you.

-Banish any tensions and get your team working together with some fun team building icebreakers.
+Bring your team closer together and make them a more efficient and cohesive machine.
 Great team building is all about interpersonal relationships, these icebreakers will help get your team in the right frame of mind.

 Certain presentations require the audience to think outside of the box and come up with really unique and creative ideas.
 Good facilitators know exactly what they need to ask and what buttons they need to push in order to help get those creative juices flowing.
 So a creative icebreaker can fit perfectly into this plan.

 If you\re going to ask a question, why not ask one with the right answer.
 Many of us have a bit of a competitive spirit so what better way could there be to liven up the start of your next presentation than by tapping into that competitiveness.
 There’s plenty of fun facts, insightful trivia, and enjoyable brain twisters out there for you to choose from but we have put together some of our favorites here.